Pay Transparency Laws by State: HR’s Latest Compliance Guide

 The state’s Equal Pay for Equal Work Act took effect in 2021.
 The law requires employers to include information about job compensation in job postings and tell their current employees about opportunities for promotions.

-The state of Colorado’s pay transparency law was amended to impose new requirements on employers beginning at the start of 2024.
+Colorado’s pay transparency law was amended to impose new requirements on employers beginning at the start of 2024.
 The amendments require employers to provide notice internally for all job opportunities and not just those relating to promotions.
 They also set new post-selection notification requirements.
-More specifically, employers must provide information about the newly selected candidates to other employees with whom the new hire will work on a regular basis.
+More specifically, employers must provide information about the newly selected candidates to other employees with whom the new hire will regularly work.

 Job postings must include the hourly or salary compensation or the range of the hourly or salary compensation; a general description of any other compensation or benefits; and the date when applications for the job will no longer be accepted.

-The law covers all employers, including public and private, that employ at least one person in the state.
+The law covers public and private employers that employ at least one person in the state.

 Violations may result in fines ranging from $500 to $10,000 per violation.